nullgemm/punknobs/readme.md

 with the somewhat unfortunate drawback of not getting any input from them...
 Wine will instead report missing implementation features, as code for this has yet to be written by fellow courageous programmers (Hi!).

+### macOS
+Any USB-HID gamepad should work out-of-the-box.
+XUSB devices are not supported by Apple, but third-party drivers are available on the net to fix that.
+You might not need a driver to use XUSB devices in wireless mode, as in that case they will obviously not be using the wired XUSB protocol.